Grand Canyon Conservancy: Desert View Intertribal Heritage Site

 Grand Canyon National Park became an official International Dark Sky Park in June of 2019.

 Dark Sky Preservation

 Grand Canyon National Park is one of the last places in the United States where one can experience a star-filled night sky.
-One-third of the world's population – including 80% of Americans – can no longer see the Milky Way.
+One-third of the world's population – including 80% of Americans – can no longer see the Milky Way due to light pollution.